KpyTuK777/Management-OS/docs/PRODUCT_VISION.md

 engine.
 The AI grows together with its owner while continuing to distinguish observed facts, interpretation, and approved change.

+The coherent, technology-independent character created by these principles is synthesized in [AI Assistant Identity](AI_ASSISTANT_IDENTITY.md).
+Product Vision remains authoritative for the principles themselves.

 **Working slogan: “Grow with the owner.”**

 This AI Knowledge Model is product direction beyond v1.0.
 It does not add to or